ImageMagick v6 Examples --

 [IM Output]

-The parenthesis in the above must be either quoted, or escaped with a backslashed ('\') when used with a UNIX shell, otherwise they will be interpreted by the shell as something completely different.
+The parenthesis in the above must be either quoted, or escaped with a backslashed ('\') when used with an UNIX shell, otherwise they will be interpreted by the shell as something completely different.

-As only two images were involved we could have just added a "+swap" or "-reverse" instead of using parenthesis.
+As only two images were involved we could have just used "+swap" or "-reverse" instead of using parenthesis.

 You can take this further to make a whole array of images, and build them either by rows, or by columns.